mycsHQ/tip-of-the-week/tips/151023_git-rebase.md

 4. Create your PR on github
 5. when your PR has been approved, you can squash all your commits
   * git rebase -i HEAD~3 (3 being the number of commits you want to squash)
-6. now, you can rebase on master
+6. now, you can merge to master
-  * git fetch origin
-  * git rebase origin/master
-  * git push origin my_feature_branch:master
-7. Close the PR and add the commit SHA in the comment
-  `Landed as c56ead21f265eb61d78eb334252747979fd7a02b`
-8. Cleanup
   * git checkout master
- * git pull origin master
- * git branch -D my_feature_branch
+  * git merge --ff-only my_feature_branch
- * git push origin --delete my_feature_branch
+  * git push origin master

 ## tips